Religion in Scouting: The Scout Association

-If a Scout Group, Explorer Scout Unit or Scout Network is composed of members of several denominations or religions, the young people should be encouraged to attend services of their own form of religion.
+If a Scout Group, Explorer Scout Unit or Scout Network is composed of members of several denominations or religions, the young people should be encouraged to attend services relevant to their own faith.

 In October 2012 an eleven-year-old atheist boy was denied entry to the Scouts in Somerset, England.

 As of 1 January 2014, an alternative promise is available for those of no faith.

 There are 2 activity badges relating to faith, one for exploring the members own faith (my faith) and another for learning about several other faiths (world faiths) however both of these badges are optional.

 United States

 The Boy Scouts of America (BSA) celebrates Scout Sunday and Scout Sabbath in February, while the Girl Scouts of the USA (GSUSA) celebrates similar holidays, known as Girl Scout Sabbath, Girl Scout Shabbat, and Girl Scout Sunday, in March.
 In general, religion in scouting was seen as ecumenical.

 Up to 2019, The Church of Jesus Christ of Latter-day Saints (LDS Church) included Scouting as an official part of its religious program for boys and young men.
-The LDS Church was the first institutional sponsor of the BSA in the USA, and used to sponsor more BSA units than any other organization.
+The LDS Church was the first institutional sponsor of the BSA in the US, and used to sponsor more BSA units than any other organization.

 The Boy Scouts of America requires all Scouts to believe in a God or comparable higher power, but currently admits Scouts who are non-theistic Buddhists, Jains, and Hindus from non-theistic sectarian groups.
 The religious awards of all three faiths are recognized by The Boy Scouts of America.
 The Girl Scouts of the USA does not have any requirement of faith or belief, and admits girls of any or no religious belief or doctrine, regardless of the presence or absence of belief in a God or comparable higher power.

 Both organizations require their members to recite a pledge that includes a reference to God; the BSA pledge requires a commitment to do their "duty to God", while the GSUSA pledge asks girls "to serve God".
 However, while GSUSA allows the elimination or substitution of "God" with an alternate word that represents a Scout's beliefs, BSA does not.